goliatone/application-core/docs/guide.md

 * moduleid: If no module id is provided in the configuration file, the sanitized name will be used.

 Conventions around modules names:
-* configuration file: matching configuration files will de passed to module
+* configuration file: matching configuration files will de passed to module.
 * child logger: receives the name of the module.

 #### Core Modules

 Core modules are optional and can be replaced by any module as long as it provides the same interface.

 Some are optional, like the REPL module.
-If you don't needed or don' want a REPL you can remove it from the list of `coremodules` using the configuration object that you pass to the application instance during the initialization of your program, in the entry point file.
+If you don't need or don't want a REPL you can remove it from the list of `coremodules` using the configuration object that you pass to the application instance during the initialization of your program, in the entry point file.

 The most likely scenario is that you might want to enable it during development but not on production.